Idealism Versus Realism

 How do you respond?

-This difficult decision reflects two schools of thought in foreign policy: idealism and realism.
+Those options reflect two schools of thought in foreign policy: idealism and realism.

 Neither approach is inherently right or wrong.
 Similarly, neither approach belongs exclusively to one political party.
 Some administrations trend more toward idealism and others more toward realism.
 All foreign policy combines elements of both realism and idealism; the real debate is over the degree to which a country emphasizes each approach.

-Which approach would you choose?
+Activity: Which foreign policy approach would you choose?